hindassaad/hindassaad/README.md

 # 💫 About Me:
 Hi!
 My name is Hind, I'm a Mechatronics Engineering student at McMaster University.
 I'm passionate about fitness, the Breaking Bad Universe and backend development!
-Here I've uploaded some of my coursework and a couple of my passion projects.
+Here you'll find some of my coursework and a couple of my passion projects.

 ## 🌐 Socials: